 have car insurance.
 If you are injured in a car crash caused by a negligent driver, what can you do?
 Medical bills and insurance deductibles can add up to hefty costs out of pocket.

 Underinsured motorist coverage (UIM) and uninsured motorist coverage (UM) pay the medical bills and other expenses associated with accidents caused by drivers that do not have liability insurance or someone who does not have enough liability insurance to pay their medical bills.
-A Marion uninsured and underinsured motorist claim lawyer from Gatti, Keltner, Bienvenu & Montesi PLC can help you through this.
+A Marion personal injury lawyer from Gatti, Keltner, Bienvenu & Montesi PLC can help you through this.

 What Is an Uninsured Motorist?